zamm-dev/zamm/zamm/resources/tutorials/setup/tauri/new-tauri-project.md

 where `src-tauri` and `src-svelte` are your respective directories for Svelte and Tauri code.

+If you have followed the instructions for a [Svelte Makefile](zamm/resources/tutorials/setup/makefile/svelte.md), which would enable the above, you should get rid of the redundant `beforeBuildCommand` in `src-tauri/tauri.conf.json`.

 ## Project dev tooling setup

 Svelte setup: